Aria Tower Suites Lounge

 Aria rebranded their (non Sky) Suites in late 2015 as the Tower Suites.
 Besides the name change and a few amenities, the biggest change was the creation of the Aria Tower Suites Lounge off the lobby.
 The Aria Tower Suites Lounge is available for Tower Suites guests to check in as well as stop in for refreshments throughout the day.

 There are two entrances to the Aria Tower Suites Lounge.
 The first is beside the bell desk across from the concierge desk by the hotel lobby.
 It is a nondescript door.
-The other entrance is off the floor of the casino.
+And the other entrance is off the floor of the casino.
 The lounge itself takes up some casino floor real estate in the northeast corner.

 From the website: